 USA PLEDGE OF ALLEGIANCE TO THE FLAG

 The Declaration of Independence established the core principles of our Nation, the United States of America.
-Our Constitution provided a framework of law for an actual government to accomplish those principles.
+Our Constitution with the Amendments provided a framework of law for an actual government to accomplish those principles.
 The Bill of Rights protects the individual rights of American citizens.

 Abraham Lincoln, in a tribute to the 52,000 Americans that had been killed, injured or lost in the 3-day battle of Gettysburg, delivered his famous Gettysburg Address on November 19, 1863, and declared that this "nation under God shall have a new birth of freedom."